-Quality: Hardback.
-Price: Rs.295/- plus mailing cost.
-To be had from firstname.lastname@example.org.
+To be had from: firstname.lastname@example.org.
+Hardback: Rs.295/- plus mailing cost.
 20% discount when ordering more than one copy.

 The 1982 Bijon Setu massacre, where 17 whole time workers of Ananda Marga were brutally killed, and its pathetic aftermath is the subject of a new book out from Ananda Marga, Kolkata.
 Based on the undaunted film by Tusar Bhattacharjee, the book documents how the then West Bengal Communist government chose to leave the horrid incident and its own possible implication in the murders not investigated.
 The book contains fresh significant information and details on how the attacks were planned and executed.